 These active constituents contribute to overall health, making milk thistle more than just a liver tonic.
 It’s a plant that supports various functions in our bodies!

-Many studies recommend that milk thistle might help lower blood sugar levels, indicating it could be a suitable ally for people with type 2 diabetes.
-There is a chance that blood sugar management could be more functional.
-This benefit is encouraging, but it’s essential for anyone with diabetes to discuss using milk thistle as a supplement with a healthcare provider before use.
+Some clinical research suggests that milk thistle may help improve insulin sensitivity and lower fasting blood sugar levels in people with type 2 diabetes, likely due to its antioxidant and anti-inflammatory effects.
+This benefit is encouraging, but it’s essential for anyone with diabetes to ALWAYS discuss using milk thistle as a supplement with a healthcare provider to adjust existing medication dosage safely.

 The antioxidant properties found in the milk thistle herb can also be helpful to the skin.
-Fighting free radicals can minimise the ageing signs, including wrinkles and fine lines.
-On top of that, milk thistle also helps reduce inflammation and aids skin regeneration, making it possible to treat conditions such as acne and psoriasis.
-This is why some cosmetics even have milk thistle extract ingredients, as it helps calm and protect.
+It may offer photoprotective effects against UV radiation.
+Fighting free radicals can minimise the signs of ageing, including wrinkles and fine lines.
+Its anti-inflammatory properties may also aid skin regeneration, potentially helping conditions such as acne and psoriasis.

 Milk thistle is a culinary staple appreciated for its medicinal qualities, particularly concerning liver health.
 The brief explanation of its dosage is as follows: